Tuning topological superconductivity within the $t$-$J$-$U$ model of twisted bilayer cuprates: Results

 \subsection{Identification of gapped and gapless states}

 Before detailed presentation of the obtained phase diagrams, in Fig.~\ref{fig:symmetry_test} we characterize the relevant aspects of superconductivity for two complementary twist angles, $\theta = 53.13^\circ$ (blue symbols) and $\theta = 36.87^\circ = 90^\circ - 53.13^\circ$ (red symbols), cf. Table~\ref{tab:bilayer_superstructures}.
 The calculations have been carried out for the $t$-$J$-$U$ model~\eqref{eq:tju-model-layers} with $J = 0.4 |t|$ (left panels) and $J = 0.3 |t|$ (right panels).
 The remaining model parameters are given in Sec.~\ref{section:model}.
 From top to bottom, the panels detail electron-density dependence of the SC order parameter $\Delta_\mathrm{SC}$ [(a) and (d)], equilibrium SC relative phase $\varphi$ [(b) and (e)], and the energy gap defined as the minimum energy for creating a particle-hole excitation [(c) and (f)].
 For either selection of $J$, the order parameter [panels (a) and (d)] takes a typical dome-like shape with a maximum close to $20\%$ hole-doping.
-Remarkably, the SC phase angle $\varphi$ [panels (b) and (d)] also forms a dome along the electron-density axis, yet it encompasses only a fraction of the SC phase diagram.
+Remarkably, the SC phase angle $\varphi$ [panels (b) and (e)] also forms a dome along the electron-density axis, yet it encompasses only a fraction of the SC phase diagram.
 The non-trivial value of $\varphi \neq 0^\circ, 180^\circ$ (modulo $360^\circ$) indicates spontaneous TRS breakdown and emergence of topological SC.
 The latter is characterized by a non-zero gap in the energy spectrum [cf. panels (c) and (f)] and Chern number $C = 4$.
 In order to obtain perfectly quantized Chern numbers, we employ efficient Brillouin-zone triangulation scheme \cite{FukuiJPSJ2005} that yields essentially roundoff-error limited results.
-Such an accuracy is needed to unambiguously characterize of weak SC state topology close to the $d+\mathrm{e}^{i\varphi}d$ dome boundary, as evidenced by fractional numerical values of Chern numbers reported within other schemes \cite{SongPhysRevB2022}.
+Such an accuracy is needed to unambiguously characterize weak SC state topology close to the $d+\mathrm{e}^{i\varphi}d$ dome boundary, as evidenced by fractional numerical values of Chern numbers reported within other schemes \cite{SongPhysRevB2022}.
 On the other hand, for $\varphi = 0^\circ$ or $180^\circ$, the SC state is gapless due to the nodal structure inherited from the layer $d$-wave order parameters.
-In effect, there is a concealed quantum phase transition within the SC dome close to optimal doping that separates gapless and gapped topological SC (TSC) states; it is marked by dashed vertical lines in all panels.
+In effect, there are two hidden quantum phase transitions within the SC dome, separating gapless and gapped topological SC (TSC) states.
+One is located close to optimal doping and the other appears in the overdoped regime; both are marked by dashed vertical lines.

 Figure~\ref{fig:symmetry_test} provides also a stringent test of our theoretical framework.
 The displayed phase diagrams for complementary angles $\theta = 53.13^\circ$ and $\theta = 36.87^\circ = 90^\circ - 53.13^\circ$ have been obtained by independent simulations carried out for different supercells ($n=2, m=1$ and $n=3, m=1$, cf. Table~\ref{tab:bilayer_superstructures}).
 The collapse of the order parameter and energy gaps indicates physical equivalence of those configurations, as predicted on symmetry grounds.
 Moreover, the self-consistently obtained equilibrium values of $\varphi$ for those twist angles are compatible with the transformation rules introduced above [cf. panels (b) and (e) of Fig.~\ref{fig:symmetry_test}]; the free energy minima at $\pm \varphi$ for twist angle $\theta$ transforms into $180^\circ \pm \varphi$ at complementary angle $90^\circ - \theta$.
 Small quantitative differences observed at the boundaries of SC domes originate from finite-size and boundary-condition effects, as explained in Appendix~\ref{appendix:landau_free_energy}.